publishpress/publishpress-series/readme.txt

 +	A "Manage Series" page.
   Add, delete, edit all your series on one handy dandy page.
 Functioning much like the "Manage Category" page, Organize Series makes it easy to keep track of all the series you are writing.
-+	Integration with the Manage->Posts page.
++	Integration with the Edit->Posts page.
 	Now it's easier than ever to keep track of what posts have been added to series in a familiar setting.
-Even better, you can also filter the post list by series (and in combination with other filters in WP 2.5) giving you a quick way to see all the posts you've already added to the series.
+Even better, you can also filter the post list by series giving you a quick way to see all the posts you've already added to the series.
+	Organize Series also integrates with the "quick-edit" feature - so you can edit series information for posts right on this page.

 #### Add "prettify" recognition to your series...
 Easily associate images with your Series via the Manage->Series page.
+Images can be easily uploaded, picked using the built-in WordPress Media uploader.

 #### Integration with Write/Edit posts page
 Organize Series brings a new "box" to your write/edit posts page for series related tasks: